 On February 3, 2023, a purported stockholder filed a complaint in the United States District Court for the District of Delaware against Sesen Bio and its board of directors, captioned Plumley v.
-Sesen Bio, Inc., et al., Case No. 1:23-cv-00131 (D. Del.) ("the Plumley Complaint").
+Sesen Bio, Inc., et al., Case No. 1:23-cv-00131

+(D. Del.) (the Plumley Complaint).
 The Plumley Complaint asserts claims under Section 14(a) of the Exchange Act and Rule 14a-9 promulgated thereunder for allegedly false and misleading statements in the proxy statement/prospectus filed as part of the Registration Statement in connection with the Merger and under Section 20(a) of the Exchange Act for alleged "control person" liability with respect to such allegedly false and misleading statements and seeks, among other relief, an order enjoining the Merger and an award for plaintiffs' fees and costs.
 On February 7, 2023, another purported stockholder filed a complaint in the United States District Court for the Southern District of New York against Sesen Bio and its board of directors, captioned Franchi v.
-Sesen Bio, Inc., et al., 1:23-cv-01041 (S.D.N.Y.) ("the Franchi Complaint").
+Sesen Bio, Inc., et al., 1:23-cv-01041 (S.D.N.Y.) (the Franchi Complaint).
 The Franchi Complaint contains substantially similar allegations and claims and seeks substantially similar relief as the Plumley Complaint.
 Additionally, on February 9, 2023, another purported stockholder filed a complaint in the United States District Court for the Southern District of New York against Sesen Bio and its board of directors, captioned Menzer v.
-Sesen Bio, Inc., et al., 23cv-01119 (S.D.N.Y.) ("the Menzer Complaint").
-The Menzer Complaint contains substantially similar allegations and claims and seeks substantially similar relief as the Plumley Complaint and the Franchi Complaint.
+Sesen Bio, Inc., et al., 23-cv-01119 (S.D.N.Y.) (the Menzer Complaint.
 In April 2023, the Company executed a confidential fee agreement to resolve the stockholders' claim for attorney's fees and expenses in connection with the Plumley Complaint, Franchi Complaint, and Menzer Complaint.
-The amount of the confidential fee agreement was reasonably estimated and probable to be incurred as of March 31, 2023, resulting in a \$0.2 million accrued settlement as of March 31, 2023.
+The amount of the confidential fee agreement was reasonably estimated and probable to be incurred as of June 30, 2023, resulting in \$0.2 million of claim expenses incurred during the six months ended June 30, 2023.